Que-tenes-para-dar/qtpd-api/README.md

 ### Installation

-- To install the API run:
+- Install all packages with:
     ```
     npm install
     ```